 Each and every state maintains a record of people’s criminal past.
 These state databases are all linked so you are able to track criminal convictions from another state.
-Go to county courthouse and inquire, or check the website.
+Go to county courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that it was in a different state, you may have to pay for a more comprehensive search.

 - Drug offenses such as possession or trafficking.

 - Sexual offenses including rape, assault.

 - Breaking and entering, theft, larceny.